 For example, you can map multiple identity router IP addresses to the logical hostname identityrouter.rsa-securid.com.
 Authentication Manager uses round robin load balancing to send authentication requests to each consecutive IP address in the list.
 Failover is provided, because Authentication Manager can use the next IP address if an identity router does not respond.

-- Ask the RSA SecurID Access Super Admin for the RSA SecurID Access root certificate, and store the certificate in a location that is accessible to the Operations Console on the primary instance.
+- Ask the Super Admin for the Cloud Authentication Service for the RSA SecurID Access root certificate.
+The Super Admin either has a local copy of the certificate, or can open the Identity Router Setup Console and export it from the browser.
+Store the certificate in a location that is accessible to the Operations Console on the primary instance.